 In more modern times, some of you have lived through the greatness of the days of England.
 You remember the greatness of France.
 You remember when Italy was a major power in the world and threatened even to dominate Europe under the leadership of Mussolini.
 We remember Germany.
 Hitler, who with his Aryan philosophy, thought he could conquer the world.
 We have seen the rise of Japan as a military power.
 China seems to have had its day.
 Russia seems to be having its day now.
 And America may be on the wane.

-For example, in Isaiah chapter 40 and verse 15, it says: "Behold the nations are like a drop of a bucket and are counted as the small dust of the balance."
+For example, in Isaiah 40:15 it says, “Behold the nations are like a drop of a bucket, and are counted as the small dust of the balance.”
 A very interesting statement.
 Nations are like one drop that spills out of a bucket.
-The only word I can think of is inconsequential.
-They are like the dust on the balance...which is not a factor in the weighing at all.
+The only word I can think of is “inconsequential.”
+They are like the dust on the balance, which is not a factor in the weighing at all.
 When God sets about to weigh out the history of humanity, the nations are not the issue.
 And when God pours out the floods of the flow of His redemptive plan, one drop is inconsequential.
-The nations are drops, they are dust.
+The nations are drops.
+They are dust.

-Backing up in Isaiah 40 to verses 7 and 8, he compares the nations to grass that withers and dies and fades away.
-We think back to Nimrod and Sennacherib and Nebuchadnezzar and Cyrus and Artaxerxes and Alexander and the Caesars, the Pharaohs, Napoleon, Churchill, Mussolini, Hitler, Mao, Khrushchev and into our modern time...and the leaders and the nations come and go and God's work goes on.
+Backing up in Isaiah 40:7-8, he compares the nations to grass that withers and dies and fades away.
+We think back to Nimrod, and Sennacherib, and Nebuchadnezzar, and Cyrus, and Artaxerxes, and Alexander, and the Caesars, the Pharaohs, Napoleon, Churchill, Mussolini, Hitler, Mao, Khrushchev, and into our modern time, and the leaders and the nations come and go and God’s work goes on.

 Now, there we find the promotion.
 Notice, first of all, that we meet Darius.
 Now, Darius is a very elusive person because we have no extra-biblical data in existence to tell us anything about Darius.
 We just really don’t know who he is.
 We find nobody at that particular point in history who is named Darius.
 There doesn’t seem to be a place in the genealogical record of the kings of that time for a man named Darius.